zebulon75018/vcterm/README.md

 2. qtwebengine

-You must clone 3 repository:
+You must clone 3 repository, this will be done by compil.sh:

 1. QSingleInstance  https://github.com/Skycoder42/QSingleInstance
 2. Qt-Advanced-Docking-System     https://github.com/githubuser0xFFFF/Qt-Advanced-Docking-System